practicalli/clojurescript/docs/quickstart/google-clojure.md

 # Google Closure

-In order to abstract away JavaScript environment differences ClojureScript relies on the [Google Closure Library](https://developers.google.com/closure/library/) (GCL).
-GCL supplies an important facility missing from JavaScript: namespaces and a way to declare dependencies between them.
-In fact ClojureScript namespaces get compiled to Google Closure namespaces.
+ClojueScript uses [Google Closure Library](https://developers.google.com/closure/library/) (GCL) to abstract away JavaScript environment differences.
+GCL provides support for namespaces and a means to declare dependencies between them.
+ClojureScript namespaces are compiled to Google Closure namespaces.

-Loading dependencies correctly across various browser targets is a surprisingly tricky affair.
-GCL accomplishes this by maintaining a dependency graph.
-When you require a namespace it will write the needed script tags in dependency order for you.
+Loading dependencies correctly across various browser targets is a surprisingly tricky affair.l

+GCL maintains a dependency graph of the project to manage the loading of dependencies correctly, especially across various browser targets.
+Require a namespace in ClojureScript and GCL writes the script tags in dependency order.

 So what went wrong?
 If you look at `out/main.js` you will see some dependency graph building calls: